NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/InvestigateMonaiGenerativeModelingForImagingDataCommons/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Explore creating an  compatible with [MONAI Datasets](https://docs.monai.io/en/latest/data.html) using [idc-index](https://github.com/ImagingDataCommons/idc-index) to fetch data
+1. Explore creating an `IDCDataset` compatible with [MONAI Datasets](https://docs.monai.io/en/latest/data.html) using [idc-index](https://github.com/ImagingDataCommons/idc-index) to fetch data
 2. Investigate adapting [tutorial code](https://github.com/Project-MONAI/tutorials/tree/main/generative) to work with IDC data
 3. Try running some small tests, such as running the [superresolution tutorials](https://github.com/Project-MONAI/GenerativeModels/blob/main/tutorials/generative/2d_super_resolution/2d_stable_diffusion_v2_super_resolution.ipynb) on IDC data
 4. Document how IDC can be used with MONAI for research